go-batchsql/batchsql/README.md

-# batchsql

-Simple multi-row INSERT support for Go SQL
+# Simple multi-row INSERT support for Go SQL

 INSERT statements are optimized by batching the data, that is using the multiple rows syntax.